Poor Act 1712

 The Poor Act 1712 (12 Ann. c.
 18) was an act of the Parliament of Great Britain that made perpetual, revived and continued various older acts.

-Section 2 of the act was significant in that it ensured that hired servants and apprentices living under a certificate could not gain legal settlement through their service, thereby protecting parishes from additional poor relief obligations.
+Section 2 of the act was significant in that it ensured that yearly servants and legal apprentices hired to a certificate holder could not gain a legal settlement through their service in the certificate-receiving parish, thereby protecting that specific parish to which the certificate was addressed from possible additional poor relief obligations.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Many acts of parliament, however, contained time-limited sunset clauses, requiring legislation to revive enactments that had expired or to continue enactments that would otherwise expire.

 Provisions

 Revived and continued enactments

 Section 1 of the act made the Poor Relief Act 1662 (14 Chas.
 2. c.
 12) perpetual, as continued by section 2 of the Administration of Intestates' Estate Act 1685 (1 Jas.
 2. c.
 17), as revived by section 1 of the Poor Relief Act 1691 (3 Will. & Mar. c.
 11), as continued by section 10 of the Estreats (Personal Representatives) Act 1692 (4 Will. & Mar. c.
 24), as continued by section 1 of the Exportation (No. 2) Act 1698 (11 Will.
 3. c.
 13) and as continued by section 1 of the Continuance of Laws Act 1706 (6 Ann. c.
 24), except "what related to the Corporations therein mentioned and thereby constituted".

 Section 2 of the act extended section 1 of the Relief of the Poor Act 1696 (8 & 9 Will.
 3. c.
 30), providing that persons who had moved to parishes under settlement certificates could not establish derivative settlements for their apprentices or servants, clarifying that after 24 June 1713, no apprentice bound by indenture or hired servant who came into a parish through someone else's settlement certificate would gain settlement rights in that parish through their apprenticeship or service, preventing certificate holders from creating additional settlement burdens on parishes.

 Section 3 of the act made the Importation Act 1707 (6 Ann. c.
 60) perpetual.

 Section 4 of the act revived and continued section 9 of the Trade with Africa Act 1697 (9 Will.
 3. c.
 26) until the end of the next session of parliament after 14 years from the expiration of that enactments.

 Section 5 of the act provided that drawback on copper would be allowed on imports from the East Indies and the coast of Barbary.